-On April 30, 2023, NCARB’s rolling clock policy for the Architect Registration Examination® (ARE®) will be retired, and a new score validity policy will go into effect.
+On April 30, 2023, NCARB’s rolling clock policy for the Architect Registration Examination® (ARE®) was retired, and a new score validity policy went into effect.
 However, some jurisdictions incorporated NCARB’s rolling clock policy into their requirements.
 If you’re seeking licensure from one of those jurisdictions, here’s what you need to know about how this policy change will (or won’t) impact you.

 What is the rolling clock?

-The rolling clock is a policy that places a five-year time limit on the validity of passed ARE divisions for candidates who are not finished testing.
-Once you’ve completed all ARE divisions, your scores are no longer subject to the rolling clock.
+The rolling clock was a policy that places a five-year time limit on the validity of passed ARE divisions for candidates who were not finished testing.
+Once you’ve completed all ARE divisions, scores were no longer subject to the rolling clock.
 Get answers to common questions about the rolling clock retirement.

 What is the new score validity policy?